vonajs/vona/packages-docs/guide/techniques/orm/config-orm.md

 # ORM Configuration

 Vona ORM is a core capability provided by the `a-orm` module.
-You can modify the module's configuration in App config:
+You can modify the module's configuration in App Config:

 `src/backend/config/config/config.ts`